DeloitteAU/react-habitat/README.md

 ## Registering components

-You register components with React Habitat by creating `ReactHabitat.ContainerBuilder` and informing the builder which components to expose to the DOM.
+You register components with React Habitat by creating a `ReactHabitat.ContainerBuilder` and informing the builder which components to expose to the DOM.

 Each component is exposed to the DOM using the `as()` method on the `ContainerBuilder`.